App Maker CLI

 $ app-maker plugin publish

-Note: If there is a README.md file in the plugin root directory, the file content will be automatically submitted to the platform.
+If a README.md file exists in the plugin's root directory, its contents will be automatically submitted to the platform along with the plugin during the publishing process.

 Plugin Publication Location

-Published plugins are saved to the account of the organization to which you are linked on App Maker.
-Users can visit App Maker and click the Organization > Dependency Management link to access all published plugins.
+Published plugins are stored in the account of the organization to which you are connected on App Maker.
+To access all published plugins, users can visit App Maker and click on Organization > Dependency Management.

 Plugin Access Permissions